davewat/syslog-py/README.md

 ```

 To specify more options, call log with more arguments.
-For example to log a
+For example to log
 the message as program *Logger* with PID *1* as facility *SYSTEM* with severity
 *EMERGENCY*, call log the following way: